While our services are still running there may be some delays due to the pandemic. Visit our FAQs page for more information.

 Find your nearest Optician using our Service Finder.

-All adult outpatient clinics are held at the Falkirk Community Hospital.
-Some children’s clinics are run at the Falkirk, Stirling and Clackmannan Community Hospitals
+All adult outpatient clinics are held a Falkirk Community Hospital.
+Some children’s clinics are run at Falkirk, Stirling and Clackmannan Community Hospitals

 The following speciality eye clinics are provided: